davidk/part-fillers/README.md

 A list of what you can buy when shipping charges feel like they're a bit much for what little you are ordering.
 Add more stuff!

-Random notes: Bottom of the basement stuff is avoided where possible/known.
-No point in buying crappy stuff; it'll just get thrown away for better parts or blow up stuff down the line.
-If you see something more cost effective (with decent quality); please feel free to add/replace.
+Super-duper bottom of the barrel stuff is avoided where possible, but use discretion when ordering.

 Of note, the reason for Digikey not being represented very well: I simply order from Mouser more often (i'll get to filling out the Digikey sections when I order from Digikey).